singhnandini60810-sys/Zombie/README.md

-# Zombie
-A browser-based zombie survival shooter where the player moves with the mouse and shoots using arrow keys while surviving endless waves of enemies.
 Zombie Survival

-A browser-based 2D arcade survival shooter built using HTML, CSS, and JavaScript.
-Move using your mouse or touchpad and shoot in four directions using the arrow keys while surviving endless zombie attacks.
+Zombie Survival is a browser-based 2D arcade shooter built using HTML, CSS, and JavaScript.
+The player moves using the mouse or touchpad and shoots in four directions using the arrow keys while surviving endless waves of zombies.

 Gameplay

-Zombies spawn from all sides of the arena and chase the player continuously.
+Zombies continuously spawn from all sides of the arena and chase the player.
-Your objective is to eliminate as many zombies as possible while keeping your health above zero.
+Your goal is to survive as long as possible by eliminating zombies while protecting your health.

-The game ends when the health bar is depleted.
+The game ends when the health bar reaches zero.

 Controls

 Movement

 Mouse / Touchpad → Move player

 Shooting

 Arrow Up → Shoot up

 Arrow Down → Shoot down

 Arrow Left → Shoot left

 Arrow Right → Shoot right

 Restart

-Click Restart button after Game Over
+Click the Restart button after Game Over

 Features

-Mouse-based smooth movement
+Smooth mouse-based movement

-Directional shooting system
+Four-direction shooting system

 Real-time health bar

 Continuous zombie spawning

-Collision detection
+Collision detection system

-Live score counter
+Live score tracking

-Game over screen with restart
+Game over screen with restart option

 Lightweight single-file implementation

 Tech Stack

 HTML

 CSS

-JavaScript (Vanilla)
+JavaScript (Vanilla JS)

 requestAnimationFrame for smooth animation

 How to Run

-Download the project files
+Download the project

 Open the .html file in any modern browser

 Learning Concepts Demonstrated

 DOM manipulation

-Event handling (keyboard + mouse)
+Keyboard and mouse event handling

 Game loop architecture

+Basic enemy AI using vector math

 Collision detection

-Basic AI movement using vector math
-State management
+State management in JavaScript
-Local score tracking
 Start playing

 No installation required.